Aussie-Style Hungry Jack’s Burger: A Flame-Grilled Delight

 • Form the meat into 4 evenly sized patties, about 3/4-inch thick.
 Press a small dimple in the center of each — this helps them cook evenly and reduces puffing in the center.

-• Preheat a grill or cast iron skillet over medium-high heat (approx. 400°F / 200°C).
-Grill the patties for 4-5 minutes on each side, flipping only once, until they have developed a rich sear and are just cooked through.
+• Preheat a grill or cast iron skillet over medium-high heat (approximately 400°F / 200°C).
+Grill the patties for 4–5 minutes on each side, flipping only once, until they have developed a rich sear and the internal temperature reaches 160°F / 71°C for well-done or 145°F / 63°C for medium.

 • For the last minute of grilling, place a slice of cheddar on each patty and cover with a lid or metal bowl to melt the cheese.

-• Grill or pan-fry the bacon slices until golden and crisp.
-Set aside on paper towels.
+• Grill or pan-fry the bacon slices over medium heat for 3–4 minutes per side until golden and crisp.
+Transfer to a plate lined with paper towels to drain.

 • While patties rest, toast your brioche buns lightly on the grill or in a dry pan for 1–2 minutes until just golden.